Why OSHA Compliance Matters

 In terms of chemical safety regulations such as the OSHA/GHS Standard, proper hazard identification and a written plan that is trainable, accessible, and available to employees is key to compliance.
 Maintaining a current hazard communication plan that includes Safety-Data-Sheets and emergency information provides employees with a hazard readiness arraignment.

-From Compliance to Beyond Compliance
+Moving Beyond Compliance

 Base level environmental compliance fulfills the legal responsibility companies have to their employees and the environment, at just that, a base level.
 Moving beyond basic compliance can prevent accidents, save lives, and protect employees on a level that moves above the legal obligation.